High Lord of the Autumn Court · The Vanserra Patriarch

 Seven Sons, One Engine of Pain

-Beron and the Lady of Autumn raised seven sons, and he set them against one another by design — reasoning only the strongest could one day replace him.
-When his youngest, Lucien, fell in love with the lesser faerie Jesminda, Beron had her executed while two of Lucien's brothers held him and forced him to watch.
-Lucien cursed his father, renounced his title, and fled to Spring.
-The deeper wound is buried: Lucien is not Beron's son at all but Helion's, born of an affair Beron discovered and answered with decades of hidden bruises laid on his own wife 'where no one but him will see them.'
+Seven sons with the Lady of Autumn, and he set them against each other on purpose — his logic being that only the strongest deserved to replace him.
+Then Lucien fell in love with Jesminda, and Beron had her executed while two of Lucien's own brothers held him and made him watch.
+Lucien cursed him, renounced the title, and ran to Spring.
+We have not forgiven this.
+The worst part stays buried: Lucien was never his at all but Helion's, born of an affair Beron discovered and answered with decades of bruises laid on his own wife 'where no one but him will see them.'
+Monstrous at home is putting it kindly.

 The Obstacle